-Moreover, the substantive-bias hypothesis is not just about classes of sounds, but about their behavior; not just about obstruents, but about their devoicing in syllable-final position.
-Substantive biases are hypothesized to be predictable, either forwards from the phonetic factors which cause them, or backwards from the typological asymmetries which they cause.
+The substantive-bias hypothesis is not just about classes of sounds, but about their behavior.
+A pattern does not qualify as phonetically motivated merely by employing a phonetically-defined segment class; that class has to do something for which there is a phonetic explanation.
+For example, final-obstruent devoicing and final-obstruent voicing both involve obstruents, but only the former is phonetically motivated (Steriade, 1997; Kiparsky, 2008).
 Although the Type I patterns used by LaRiviere et al. (1974, 1977); Saffran and Thiessen (2003), and Cristiá and Seidl (2008) were built on typologically common sound classes, the patterns themselves were phonetically unmotivated and typologically rare (e.g., "onsets must be nasal or oral stops").
-Substance therefore does not explain why they were learned better than equally unmotivated Type II patterns.
+Phonetic motivation therefore does not explain why they were learned better than equally unmotivated Type II patterns.
 Pycha et al. (2003) found no statistically significant difference in difficulty between a phonetically motivated, typologically common Type II pattern of vowel backness agreement and a phonetically less-motivated, typologically rare Type II pattern of backness disagreement, though both proved easier than a Type VI pattern.
 The three Type II patterns compared by Zaba (2008, Ch.
 2) differed widely in phonetic motivation and typological frequency, but not in learning outcome.